pierdil08/pierdil08/README.md

 I'm a passionate and curious student with a love for numbers, algorithms, and turning data into insights.
 As I pursue my degree at Northwestern, I'm building a strong foundation in both mathematical theory and cutting-edge computational tools.

 - 🔍 **Current Goals:**
-  - Land a data analyst role to expand my real-world experience
+  - Learn new skills through a data-intensive full time position.
-  - Pursue a PhD in a quantitative field
+  - Return to school to pursue a PhD in a quantitative field.

 - 🛠️ **Top Skills:**
   - **Programming:** MATLAB, Python, C, C++, SQL